School premises for learning spirit.

 As you learn more about and experience the refined art of our tea ceremony, maybe you can further appreciate the tranquility of nature.
 With this, a deeper understanding and sensitivity to the distinctive and quintessential virtues of Japanese culture and Japanese nature will become apparent.

 A lucid feeling of accomplishment

-Tea ceremonies follow a strict and precise set of rules and series of actions, called the ‘Lemoto system’.
-The Lemoto system is one of the core, defining aspects of Japanese culture.
+Tea ceremonies follow a strict and precise set of rules and series of actions, called the ‘Iemoto system’.
+The Iemoto system is one of the core, defining aspects of Japanese culture.
 Our cohort of tea ceremony instructors are highly skilled professionals who studied and perfected their skills under this system.

 We at HiSUi are always striving to educate more people about Japanese culture and our instructors are looking forward to introducing people to the finer aspects of Japanese culture.

 The Allure of the HiSUi Style

 Throughout the year, once a month, we carefully adjust the procedure of the tea ceremony to match the ever-changing seasons.
 We do this based on the idea that humankind is one with nature and as such, should try to match the flow of nature in order to experience a more fulfilling and rich life.

 Our Teahouse, ‘Suian’ is an authentic, 8-tatami-sized teahouse modeled after the teahouses from the Azuchi-momoyama period.
 Come and enjoy the unique atmosphere of dignified extravagance.